University of Arizona Summer Field School - GEOS 414

 The University of Arizona’s capstone Geology field course, GEOS 414, is a 5-week long, 6-credit intensive field course offered each summer.
 The course or an equivalent course at another university is required for the Geology and Geophysics tracks within the Geosciences Major.
 The summer 2019 course will run from July 09 – August 11, 2019.

-For summer 2017, the cost breakdown for students (in-state and out-of-state) was as follows:
+For summer 2019, the estimated cost breakdown for students (in-state and out-of-state) is as follows:

 Students enrolled in GEOS 414 will put into action principles and knowledge acquired in their on-campus courses in geology and geophysics.
 Students will study a broad range of rock types in various tectonic and geomorphological settings, often in the context of creating geological maps, in order to learn the geological and tectonic history of the western North American Cordilleran orogenic belt.
 The various exercises are designed to provide students with understanding of the Cordillera as an integrated tectonic system.